a-rahimi/parallel-training/parallelism.md

 schemes more closely reveals that they're in fact minor modifications of each other.

-This document shows that all these schemes are just variants of a master schedule,  parameterized by just two functions: A function that maps a work unit to a compute worker, and a second function that maps each stage of the pipeline to a worker that stores the source of truth for that stage's weights.
+This document shows that all these schemes are just instances of the same master schedule, parameterized by just two functions: A function that maps a work unit to a compute worker, and a second function that maps each stage of the pipeline to a worker that stores the source of truth for that stage's weights.
 Together, these two functions specify the schedule of computation and the implied transfer